moaatt2/test-blog/docs/chainmail_posts/jellybeans_on_parade.md

     <img src="../assets/images/chainmail/jellybeans_on_parade/jellybeans_on_parade_tutorial_00.jpg" height=300>

-2. Add 1 new ring(green in the image below) through the center 2 rings from step 1(yellow in the iamge below).
+2. Add 1 new ring(green in the image below) through the center 2 rings from step 1(yellow in the image below).
 When done, it should look something like this:

     <img src="../assets/images/chainmail/jellybeans_on_parade/jellybeans_on_parade_tutorial_01_c.jpg" height=300>